Moufang symmetry I. Generalized Lie and Maurer-Cartan equations: Akivis identity

-Thus the associators of the third order of a local analyric Moufang loop have the property of total anti-symmetry with respect of the lower indexes.
-From this it follows that the Akivis identity (\ref{Akivis2}) can be written as follows:
+Thus the third-order associators of a local analytic Moufang loop have the property of their total anti-symmetry with respect of the lower indexes.
+From this it follows that for a continuous Moufang loop $G$ the Akivis identity reads